EOEPCA/deployment-guide/docs/building-blocks/workspace.md

   --values workspace-api/generated-values.yaml
 ```

+!!! note
-> The API isn't reachable yet - its route and Keycloak client are created in [step 9](#9-configure-iam-for-the-workspace-api).
+    The API isn't reachable yet - its route and Keycloak client are created in [step 9](#9-configure-iam-for-the-workspace-api).

 ### 5. Deploy the Workspace Pipeline